 Contingent Acquisition Consideration

-In January 2020, Antero Midstream Partners paid Antero Resources $125 million and, as of September 30, 2020, no additional contingent acquisition consideration is expected to be earned.
-The fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement within the fair value hierarchy.
+In January 2020, Antero Midstream Partners paid Antero Resources $125 million and, as of December 31, 2020, no additional contingent acquisition consideration was earned.

 Senior Unsecured Notes